smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/01-CSV/README.md

 1. Who won the most winter olympic games medals (gold/silver/bronze) ever?
 (Hint: there's just one)
 2. From `min_year` to `max_year`, which country won the most gold medals?
-3. Find the three women with the most medals(gold/silver/bronze) in 5000 meters.
+3. Find the three women with the most 5000 meters medals(gold/silver/bronze).

 ⚠️ For this challenge, you _can't_ use `pandas` yet 😉.
 Let's see how far you can go with just Python & the [`csv` module](https://docs.python.org/3/library/csv.html).